 Looking to shore up your immune defenses?

 There are times when building a strong immune defense becomes a top priority.
-Like the start of cold and flu season, in the midst of a viral outbreak, or right before you send the kids back to school.
+Like the start of cold and flu season each winter, before traveling on your summer vacation, or back-to-school time each fall.

-We’ve rounded up some of the best, scientifically-backed ways you can boost your immune system so you can stay healthy and well.
+We’ve rounded up some of the best, scientifically-backed ways you can boost your immune system so you can stay healthy and well, no matter the season.

 Get More Sleep